JeremiahDuane/matchmakingbot/readme.md

 The test scripts render 2 random results for human verification.
 Run this as many times as you want.

-The `send` test scripts send at most only 10 sample emails to the bot email address for safe testing.
+The `send` test scripts send at most 2 sample emails to the bot email address for safe testing.